 Mahalia Jackson sings the song about Jericho

-When Joshua finally took the city of Jericho, he had every single person in the city killed with swords, even children and old people, and even the cows and donkeys and sheep (Joshua 6:20-21).
+When Joshua finally captured the city of Jericho, he had every single person in the city killed with swords, even children and old people, and even the cows and donkeys and sheep (Joshua 6:20-21).
 According to the Bible, that’s what God wanted Joshua to do.
 Soon the Jews had gotten enough of the Canaanites and other people out of Israel (or killed them) and they settled down there to live in peace.
 (This is probably not what really happened though.
 The battle of Jericho is only a story, not historical fact.)

 Learn by doing: compare Jericho to the Trojan Horse or the Athenians on Melos

 Bibliography and further reading about the history of Judaism:

 Leave A Comment